Toy Story 2: Re-releases

-In 2009, both Toy Story and Toy Story 2 were converted to 3-D for a two-week limited theatrical re-release, which was extended due to its success.
+In 2009, both Toy Story and Toy Story 2 were converted to 3D for a two-week limited theatrical re-release, which was extended due to its success.
 Lasseter said, "The Toy Story films and characters will always hold a very special place in our hearts and we're so excited to be bringing this landmark film back for audiences to enjoy in a whole new way, thanks to the latest in 3-D technology.
 With Toy Story 3 shaping up to be another great adventure for Buzz, Woody and the gang from Andy's room, we thought it would be great to let audiences experience the first two films all over again and in a brand new way".

 Translating the films into 3-D involved revisiting the original computer data and virtually placing a second camera into each scene, creating left-eye and right-eye views needed to achieve the perception of depth.
 Unique to computer animation, Lasseter referred to this process as "digital archaeology".
 The lead stereographer Bob Whitehill oversaw this process and sought to achieve an effect that impacted the film's emotional storytelling.
 It took four months to resurrect the old data and get it in working order.
 Then, adding 3-D to each of the films took six months per film.

-The double feature opened in 1,745 theaters on October 2, 2009, and made $12.5 million in its opening weekend, finishing in third place at the box office.
+The double feature opened in 1,745 theaters on October 2, 2009, and made $12.5 million in its opening weekend, finishing in third place at the box office behind Zombieland and Cloudy with a Chance of Meatballs.
 The features closed on November 5, 2009, with a worldwide gross of $32.3 million.
 Unlike other countries, the UK and Argentina received the films in 3-D as separate releases.
-Toy Story 2 was released January 22, 2010 in the UK, and February 18, 2010, in Argentina.
+Toy Story 2 was released January 22, 2010, in the UK, and February 18, 2010, in Argentina.